ShamuoonHaider/NextJs-basics/data-fetching/README.md

 Go with pending from useFormStatus when you're building reusable components that are meant to live inside forms, for example, submit buttons or loading spinners that you'll want to use across different forms in your applications.

 Choose isPending from useActionState when you need to keep track of server actions that aren't necessarily related to form submissions.
 It gives you that extra flexibility.

+useOptimistic Hook
+useOptimistic is a React Hook that provides a way to optimistically update the UI while an asynchornous action is underway

+This technique helps make our apps feel more responsive, especially when working with forms

+instead of making users wait for server responses, we can show them the expected result right away.